-D. Declaration of Candidacy
+A. Declaration of Candidacy

 The Declaration of Candidacy is a required form that all candidates must file in order to officially become a candidate.
 On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they request a ballot designation.
-If a candidate requests a ballot designation, they must complete a Ballot Designation Worksheet (refer to the "Ballot Designation" section for more information).
+If a candidate requests a ballot designation, they must complete a Ballot Designation Worksheet (see section B for more information).

-The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on February 16, 2016, and must be filed by 5 p.m., March 11, 2016.
+The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on November 14, 2016, and must be filed by 5 p.m., December 9, 2016.
 Once filed with the Elections Office, the Declaration of Candidacy becomes a public record and is available for viewing by the public upon request.

-E. Ballot Designation
+B. Ballot Designation

-A ballot designation appears under the candidate's name on the ballot and describes that candidate's principal profession, vocation or occupation.
+A ballot designation appears under the candidate's name on the ballot and describes that candidate's principal profession, vocation, or occupation.
 Candidates may elect to have a ballot designation appear under their name on the ballot.
 Those candidates who choose to do so must request a ballot designation on the Declaration of Candidacy, and they must also complete the Ballot Designation Worksheet.

 The Ballot Designation Worksheet is a form that candidates use to request a ballot designation and to justify the reason for requesting that designation.
-There are specific rules regarding selecting a ballot designation, and these rules are outlined in several statues in both Cal.
+There are specific rules regarding selecting a ballot designation, and these rules are outlined in both the Cal.
 Admin.
-Code §20710-20719, and Cal.
+Code §20710-20719 and the Cal.
 Elec.
 Code §13107.
 The rules regarding selecting a ballot designation are complex, and may be challenging to navigate for some candidates.
 To assist candidates in this process, the Elections Office has created a Ballot Designation Worksheet Guide, and staff will use this guide to assist candidates as they attempt to select the proper ballot designation when filing.

-The Ballot Designation Worksheet will be available at the start of the candidate filing period, which begins on February 16, 2016, and must be filed along with the Declaration of Candidacy by 5 p.m. on March 11, 2016.
+The Ballot Designation Worksheet will be available at the start of the candidate filing period, which begins on November 14, 2016, and must be filed along with the Declaration of Candidacy by 5 p.m. on December 9, 2016.

-F. Candidate Statement
+C. Candidate Statement